json-schema-org/json-schema-spec/jsonschema-core.md

 #### References to Possible Non-Schemas {#non-schemas}

 Subschema objects (or booleans) are recognized by their use with known applicator keywords or with location-reserving keywords such as [`$defs`](#defs) that take one or more subschemas as a value.
-These keywords may be `$defs` and the standard applicators from this document, or extension keywords from a known vocabulary, or implementation-specific custom keywords.
+These keywords may be `$defs` and the standard applicators from this document or implementation-specific custom keywords.

+Multi-level structures of unknown keywords are capable of introducing nested subschemas, which would be subject to the processing rules for `$id`.
+Therefore, having a reference target in such an unrecognized structure cannot be reliably implemented, and the resulting behavior is undefined.
+Similarly, a reference target under a known keyword, for which the value is known not to be a schema, results in undefined behavior in order to avoid burdening implementations with the need to detect such targets.[^10]

+[^10]: These scenarios are analogous to fetching a schema over HTTP but receiving a response with a Content-Type other than `application/schema+json`.
+An implementation can certainly try to interpret it as a schema, but the origin server offered no guarantee that it actually is any such thing.
+Therefore, interpreting it as such has security implication and may produce unpredictable results.

 Note that single-level custom keywords with identical syntax and semantics to `$defs` do not allow for any intervening `$id` keywords, and therefore will